Diving Raja Ampat : Top 10 Best Dive Sites

 My dive at Wedding Cake

 Diving at Wedding Cake, I discovered a pinnacle of unique beauty with a fascinating topography, composed of steep walls and impressive overhangs.
 While exploring the site, I encountered sweetlips and jacks patrolling the pinnacle.
-I also encountered a very cute zebra-striped pipefish.
+I also discovered a very cute zebra-striped pipefish.

 9. Barracuda Rock – Pulau Wayil – Misool

-My Barracuda Dive
+My Barracuda Rock Dive

 I did a night dive at the Barracuda site.
 We first explored the wall.
 We discovered small crabs moving furtively between the rocks and vibrantly colored nudibranchs that stood out intensely in the light of our flashlights.
 But the highlight of this first part of the dive was an electric clam.
 Its bluish reflections created a hypnotizing effect, almost giving the impression of an electric pulse from the seabed.